takrishn/HackUCI-CC/README.md

 ## What is this?
 Glad you asked.
-It's the HackUCI tech organizer coding challenge: https://drive.google.com/file/d/1g5h6Z63juWoPP5MR9sEwhYRxFNYs3RmZ/view
+It's the HackUCI front-end coding challenge: https://drive.google.com/file/d/1g5h6Z63juWoPP5MR9sEwhYRxFNYs3RmZ/view

 ## How do you run it?
 Well you're going to need to install a couple things.
 (Assuming Windows 10).